 Life of Pi / Claudio Miranda, ASC

-American Cinematographer's Jim Hemphill speaks with Claudio Miranda, ASC about his work on Ang Lee's Life of Pi, discussing the unique challenges of shooting digital 3D on this film, set mostly on the open ocean — and how they kept it visually engaging.
+Claudio Miranda, ASC discusses his work on Ang Lee's Life of Pi, discussing the unique challenges of shooting digital 3D on this film — set mostly on the open ocean — and how they kept it visually engaging.

 Download podcast (30 min.)